edchigo/edchigo.github.io/content/_index.md

 ---
-title: 'Making Japlans'
+title: 'Our Japlans'
 description: "A blog following our adventure through Japan, start to finish."
 cascade:
-  featured_image: 'Temple2.jpg'
+  featured_image: 'Background Image.png'
 ---